 4: What are the Requirements for True Salvation ?

-If you want to be saved.
-If you want to have a restored & reconciled relationship with God, and peace with God, and eternal life in heaven, then what are the requirements for true salvation ?
+What must you do to be saved ?
+If you want to have a restored & reconciled relationship with God, and peace with God, and eternal life in heaven ?
+What are the requirements for true salvation ?

 The Bible clearly shows that there are 3 things that are required for a person to truly be saved.
 Jesus states the first 2 requirements in these verses: